-How To File a Complaint Against an Employer For Wrongful Termination The Easy Way
+How to File a Complaint Against an Employer for Wrongful Termination

 Wrongful termination otherwise known as illegal discharge, is a situation where an employee has been dismissed for an illegal reason, such as employment discrimination.

 In the United States, there is no single law on wrongful termination.
 It is governed by state laws, federal laws, and court decisions, which vary from state to state.
 As such, if you believe that you have been dismissed from your job without just cause, you may wish to learn more about your state’s wrongful termination laws and how to file a complaint against your employer.

 However, just like filing an employee incident report, filing a complaint against your employer for wrongful termination doesn’t have to be so complicated.
 DoNotPay can help you get justice and report a complaint to your employer!